naveenkbiju/eyetracker/README.md

 https://github.com/brownhci/WebGazer.git

-We have divided our project and is done in different branches.
-Each person work in different branches.
+We have divided our project and created seperate branches for each person and also additional branches to make them merge at the end of project.

-Kevin Paul K works in jscalib
-Lakshmi Harish Kumar works in python-calibration
+javasrcipt and python braches for merging oru project done in python as well as javasrcipt.

 This project is done by